wisroot-com/xnew/docs/manual.md

 ```
 <br>

-If you set string as `component`, text content will be added in a created element.
+If you set string as `component`, innerHTML will be added in a created element.

 ```
 const xnode = xnew({ tag: 'p', id: 'hoge' }, 'aaa');

 // xnode.element: (id=hoge)
-// xnode.element.textContent: aaa
+// xnode.element.innerHTML: aaa
 ```